Obi-Wan and Anakin #4 – Issue 4 of 5 (to start with the first issue, go here.)

 Keep in mind, also: Obi-Wan was, in the non-canon storyline, supposed to have been kind of a misfit hothead kid who attempts to leave the Jedi Order at one point around the same age as Anakin is here.
 Canonically, he was in love with someone as a young man and gave her up and remained a Jedi, and he admits to having lived with remorse because of it.
-I honestly think a lot of what he does and doesn’t do about Anakin and his attitudes towards the Jedi Order and Padme and a lot of other things stems from him just wanting Anakin to have a better life than he did.
-I think he sees some of himself there, and he wants Anakin to be happier than he is (although being happier than Obi-Wan is not a lofty goal for anyone to strive for.)
+Maybe, in spite of his commitment to the hard work of being a Jedi, he’s also like “…buuuut also I can kinda see where he’s coming from, given the absolute fucking trainwreck my life has been and will continue to be.
+Also the cafeteria food here is terrible.”
+I think he sees some of himself there, and he wants Anakin to be happier than he is (although, again, being happier than Obi-Wan is not a lofty goal for anyone to strive for.)
 He really did love this guy, and was dedicated to him, and this whole concept is really going to come back again in the last installment of this comic and I’m fine it’s fine everything’s FINE.

 Ohhhkay that is enough Real Analysis for today, because I know that is not why people come here.
 Occasionally I cannot help myself though.
 These two really do destroy me sometimes and I swear on all that is holy, if their Force Ghosts ever come back in the Sequel Trilogy you will all hear my screaming from your own theaters on opening day.